-Assumptions of the model: It is assumed that the first station is never starved and the last station is never blocked.
+The model operates under the assumption that the first station is never starved and the last station is never blocked.
 The processing (service) times at each station are assumed to be independent random variables following the exponential distribution, with mean service rates, μ_i , i = 1, 2, ..., K. In our model, the stations of the line are assumed to be perfectly reliable, that is, breakdowns are not allowed.